College of Letters & Science

 Advisors are prepared to discuss degree requirements and the advantages and disadvantages of particular courses of study; they are also available to guide students toward extracurricular activities and to follow up on students' progress.

-The Cross-College Advising Service (CCAS), 10 Ingraham Hall, 608-265-5460, is a campuswide advising service for undergraduate students who are undecided about a major and want to explore the many academic opportunities on campus.
+The Cross-College Advising Service (CCAS) [a part of the Office of Undergraduate Advising in the Office of the Provost], 10 Ingraham Hall, 608-265-5460; 608-264-CCAS, is a campuswide advising service for undergraduate students who are undecided about a major and want to explore the many academic opportunities on campus.
 CCAS also assists students who are considering changing majors or who have not been admitted to limited enrollment programs and need to explore other options.
 CCAS advisors are knowledgeable about all the programs and majors offered by the nine undergraduate schools and colleges on campus.
 Each year at SOAR (Student Orientation, Advising, and Registration), approximately one-third of the students in the entering class self-identify as "undecided/exploring" and are assigned to CCAS advisors.

-Pathways Student Academic Services (a part of the Center for Academic Excellence), L&S Student Academic Affairs units, 25 Ingraham Hall, 608-262-2583.
-The units of Pathways Student Academic Services offer community outreach and engagement to learning centers and programs at UW-Madison, as well as offering academic advising for L&S students.
+Pathways Student Academic Services (a part of the Center for Academic Excellence), L&S Student Academic Affairs units, B47 Bascom Hall, 608-263-5068.
+The units of Pathways Student Academic Services offer community outreach and engagement to learning centers and programs at UW–Madison, as well as offering academic advising for L&S students.
 More information about Pathways Student Academic Services appears in the L&S section of this catalog.

 Advising in the Major